 “Camelot” changed a lot of things for XBMC.
-However, the “Confluence” skin effectively changed the game.
+However, the “Confluence” skin introduced with this version effectively changed the game.
 A collaborative effort among the vastly growing XBMC community, Confluence made the user interface much friendlier.
-The move went a long way in helping put a nicer face on the application, and bringing it closer toward wider acceptance by users outside of the developer community.
+The move went a long way in helping put a kinder face on the application and bringing it closer toward wider acceptance by users outside of the developer community.

 December 18, 2010: Version 10.0 is Released with XBMC’s Official Addon Repository

-The continued efforts to make XBMC more user friendly resulted in the release of the official Addon Repository.
-Released with version 10, “Dharma”, this enabled users to more easily access the growing library of add-ons for the program.
-As the add-on feature remains the biggest draw for the program, a repository direct from the developers was, and remains, a huge success.
+The continued efforts to make XBMC more user-friendly resulted in the release of the Official Addon Repository.
+Released with version 10, “Dharma”, this enabled users to more easily access the growing library of addons for the program.
+As the addon feature remains the biggest draw for the program, a repository direct from the developers was a huge success.

 October 18, 2014: Version 13.2 Released, and the Last Version to Use the XBMC Name

 Version 13.2, “Gotham”, marked the end of an era for XBMC.
 The XBMC name had been in use for years.
 Many users had grown deeply attached to it.
 However, the decision had to be made.
 The project was dealing with legal problems as a result of the name and its Xbox origins as well.
 Likewise, there were issues of the name being used to weasel money from individuals who did not realize that the program is actually free, and open source.
 The XBMC Foundation felt the need to put these issues to rest.

 December 23, 2014: XBMC Renamed “Kodi” with the Launch of Version 14.0, “Helix”